emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 2. Upload the E-MAILiT folder to the '/wp-content/plugins/' directory.
 3. Go to your Wordpress dashboard and navigate to Plugins -> Installed Plugins.
 4. On the Plugin page in your WordPress Administration area, activate the E-MAILiT plugin.
 5. By default, we provide you with a standard appearance of the E-MAILiT sharing button.
 Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Go to the E-MAILiT website, http://www.e-mailit.com and Register to get a free account and Button ID.
+Create an account with E-MAILiT http://www.e-mailit.com At the end of the flow, you will be given the ''Domain Verification Publisher Key'' and ''Your Button ID''.
+Please, paste only the digits in the appropriate text box fields in your WordPress backend Admin panel.

 To upload the plugin through WordPress, instead of FTP:

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
 2. By default, we provide you with a standard appearance of the E-MAILiT sharing button.
 Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Go to the E-MAILiT website, http://www.e-mailit.com and Register to get a free account and Button ID.
+Create an account with E-MAILiT http://www.e-mailit.com At the end of the flow, you will be given the ''Domain Verification Publisher Key'' and ''Your Button ID''.
+Please, paste only the digits in the appropriate text box fields in your WordPress backend Admin panel.

 If you need technical help not found on the site email us at support@e-mailit.com